 , and then Mailboxes

 .
-In the left column that has opened you will find everything to import your emails or transfer them:
+In the left column that opens up you will find everything to import your emails or transfer them:

 To import your emails from other email addresses, click the Mail accounts

 option.
-Then you see right next to your options bar on the left a new submenu that shows all your mail accounts known and synchronized on Yahoo Mail.
+You will then you see a new submenu right next to your options bar on the left that shows all your known mail accounts, synchronized with Yahoo Mail.
 Just above (and below the main menu bar), you can choose Add account

 .
 Yahoo Mail will ask you for your settings (username and password), as well as the corresponding POP server, because IMAP is not supported.